John Sempill of Beltrees: At the Scottish court

 The Scottish Reformation was in full sway and their leader John Knox did not have much good to say about the Queen or her retinue.
 John was castigated by Knox as "Sempill the dancer."
 When the marriage of John and Mary Livingston was announced, Knox spread the rumour that they had to marry as Mary was with child, a blatant falsehood.

 Queen Mary threw a lavish wedding for John and Mary that lasted three days.
 The Queen was lavish too in her gifts including an ornate bed, jewels, and the lands of Auchtermuchty.

 John's grandfather William, the second Lord Sempill, had obtained a charter of the five-pound lands of Beltrees from Mary of Guise, dated October 1545.
 These lands previously belonged to a family of the name of Stewart.
 William Stewart and Alison Kennedy had a charter of them from King James III in 1477.
 This family failed in the person of another William Stewart of Beltrees in 1599.
 Beltrees, in the parish of Lochwinnoch, Renfrewshire, became the patrimony of John Sempill.
 John was now known as John Sempill of Beltrees.
 The lands of Thirdpart were included in the contract but title would remain with his uncle William until his death and eventually passed to his son Francis.

 As a married woman, Mary Livingston was no longer a maid of honour.
 She remained a court favorite and continued in the Queen's retinue as a Lady-in-waiting and Keeper of the Queen's jewels and furs.
 John and Mary were at the Palace of Holyroodhouse when David Riccio was murdered in the Queen's chamber.
 Immediately after the murder, the Queen asked Mary Livingston to request that her husband remove a box containing her foreign correspondence and cypher keys from David Riccio's chamber then under the guard of John's father, Robert.
 The couple were also with Queen Mary at Lochleven and John helped Queen Mary escape.

 Sempill and the Marian Civil War

 John Sempill remained loyal to Queen Mary, although his father, Lord Sempill, was on the vanguard of the Protestant forces at the battle of Langside in spite of remaining a Catholic.
 With Queen Mary's flight to England, and the Marian Civil War, he was not in the best of positions politically.

-In Nov 1570, Regent Moray demanded jewels that had belonged to the Queen to be turned over to him and ordered John Sempill to be imprisoned in Blackness Castle.
-In 1573, Regent Morton wanted English assistance in the siege of Edinburgh castle, he directed several sons of Lords, including John, be sent to Queen Elizabeth as hostages for the good conduct of the Scots to assure the safe return of Sir William Drury, his army, and cannon.
+In November 1570, Regent Lennox demanded jewels that had belonged to the Queen to be turned over to him and ordered John Sempill to be imprisoned in Blackness Castle.
+Mary, Queen of Scots, asked John Lesley, Bishop of Ross, to complain to Elizabeth I. In 1573, Regent Morton wanted English assistance in the siege of Edinburgh castle, he directed several sons of Lords, including John, be sent to Queen Elizabeth as hostages for the good conduct of the Scots to assure the safe return of Sir William Drury, his army, and cannon.
 John, ever faithful to the Marian cause, was not a willing participant.